desain/owlbear-codeo/README.md

     -   Vector compare
 -   Move parameters to the card dropdown
 -   Remove F as a shortcut (fog)
+-   Remove L as a shortcut (lock)
 -   Remove globals dependency
 -   Add version display at the bottom
+-   Unhook buttons when room metadata deletes a script

 ## License